Atlantic Menhaden: A Feast for Whales

-This summer, numerous news outlets have pointed out that thanks to this resurgence, you can now go on whale watching tours launched from one of the largest cities in the world.
+Throughout the summer, numerous news outlets pointed out that thanks to this resurgence, you can now go on whale watching tours launched from one of the largest cities in the world.
 As large, beautiful and mysterious creatures, it is easy to see why humpback whales attract our attention, but their increased presence in the New York metro area is due in large part to the recovery of one of their favorite food sources – Atlantic menhaden.

 Why whales are back

 Menhaden attract the attention of all kinds of hungry wildlife including striped bass, bluefish, eagles, osprey, dolphins, and of course, whales.
 From Florida to Maine, menhaden once blanketed our coasts, with historical reports suggesting fishermen could walk horses dragging nets along Long Island beaches and catch upwards of 150,000 fish.
 They are an oily, and therefore energy-rich fish, which makes them sought after not just by other species, but unfortunately by commercial fishermen as well.
 One company in Virginia, Omega Protein, harvests the vast majority of menhaden in the Atlantic, breaking them down to be used in everything from dietary supplements to dog food and fertilizer.